Differentially Private Boxplots: Theoretical results

-samples are required for $\cR(\epsilon,L,r,q)\leq t$ to hold. \end{theorem} Note that Theorem~\ref{lem::s_c} implies a lower bound on the sample complexity for estimating $m$ quantiles.
+samples are required for $\cR(\epsilon,L,r,q)\leq t$ to hold. \end{theorem} Theorem~\ref{thm::minimax_lb} gives a lower bound on the sample complexity for estimating the $q$th quantile from a distribution whose density is bounded below by $L$ in a neighborhood of size $r$ around the $q$th population quantile.
+What is important for this context, is that Theorem~\ref{thm::minimax_lb} implies a lower bound on the sample complexity for estimating $m$ quantiles from a distribution whose density is bounded below by $L$ in neighborhoods of size $r$ around each of the $m$ population quantiles.
 That is, for all $q=(q_1,\ldots,q_m)$, $n\geq 1$, $L,r>0$ with $rL\leq \inf_{j\in[m]}C_{q_j}$, it holds that \eqref{eqn::mmlb} samples are also required for $\inf_{T_\epsilon\sim \tilde\cM_{1,\epsilon,n}(\re^m)}\sup_{\nu\in \cG_{L,r,q}}\E{}\normm{T_\epsilon(\hat\nu)-\xi_{q,\nu}}\leq t$.
 Applying this lower bound in conjunction with Theorem~\ref{thm::JE_sc} yields that the scale and location of the proposed private boxplot are estimated optimally, up to logarithmic factors.
-Note that \citet{tzamos2020optimal} give a minimax lower bound on differentially private median estimation.
-Their result is similar, though the proof does not directly extend to estimating an arbitrary quantile, since it relies on a set of uniform distributions who have that the property that the median coincides with the mean.
-The proof of Theorem~\ref{lem::s_c} is an elementary application of the differentially private version of Fano's inequality \citep{Acharya2021}, it is deferred to Appendix~\ref{app::proofs}. \begin{remark} Our theoretical exposition is based on \texttt{JointExp}, but any algorithm whose quantiles satisfy the same sample complexity bound given by Theorem~\ref{thm::JE_sc} would result in optimal estimates of location and scale of the boxplot.
-For instance, \texttt{PrivateQuantile} of \citet{Smith2011} is a special case of \texttt{JointExp}, when only one quantile is being estimated, and therefore, the same results apply to \texttt{PrivateQuantile}.
-In addition, \citet{Lalanne23b} give concentration results for the quantiles generated by the algorithm of \citet{Kaplan22}, would also obtain the minimax lower bound given in Theorem~\ref{lem::s_c}.
-Lastly, recall that \texttt{JointExp} is inconsistent for estimating extreme quantiles (see Lemma~\ref{lem::JE-inc}).
-The proof of Lemma~\ref{lem::JE-inc} also implies that \texttt{PrivateQuantile} and \texttt{ApproxQuantile} are inconsistent for estimating extreme quantiles. \end{remark}
+Note that \citet{tzamos2020optimal} give a similar minimax lower bound on differentially private median estimation.
+However, their proof does not directly extend to estimating an arbitrary quantile, since it relies on a set of uniform distributions that have the property that the median coincides with the mean.
+The proof of Theorem~\ref{thm::minimax_lb} makes use of the differentially private version of Fano's inequality \citep{Acharya2021}, it is deferred to Appendix~\ref{app::proofs}.